pietroborrello/RopMate/README.md

 ## Run

 The Tool is meant to be run locally, by default it opens a predetermined database of gadgets.
 Details on the back-end server that performs the gadget analysis will be released.
 You will be able to analyze your own binaries soon!
-Examples of analyzed binaries are included in the `files` folder
+Examples of analyzed binaries are included in the `files` folder.

 ```
 python server.py
 ```

+Will start the server that will provide the interface on `localhost:5000`